 Today it is her beloved image that adorns Christmas cards and Yule decorations – not Rudolph.
-Because unlike the male reindeer who sheds his antlers in winter, it is the larger and stronger doe, who retains her horns.
+Because, unlike the male reindeer who sheds his antlers in winter, it is the doe who retains her antlers.
 And it is she who leads the herds in winter.

 So this season, when we gather by the fire to tell children bedtime stories of Santa and his flying reindeer – why not tell the story of the ancient Deer Mother of old?
 It was she who once flew through winter’s longest darkest night with the life-giving light of the sun in her horns.